 “Sir, I have no one to help me into the pool when the water is stirred.
 While I’m trying to get in, someone else always goes down ahead of me.”

 Was He mocking me?
 Another motivational speech?
-Another polite pity glance dressed in spiritual language?
+Another polite pity speech dressed in spiritual language?

 He nodded.
 Stood.
 Then placed a hand on my shoulder.